-Welcome St Nicholas' Burton forms a united benefice with St Michael's Shotwick.
-We are seeking a part-time incumbent for these parishes.
-The post attracts half a stipend and the provision of a house, and the post-holder is expected to offer Sunday duties plus 3 1⁄2 days of ministry per week.
-The successful applicant will be supported in true partnership by an experienced team of lay readers and PCC members in providing worship, pastoral care, evangelism and administration assistance.
-We have an active and lively church membership and we seek to cater for all those who want to know God and who wish to experience the presence of the lord in their lives.
+Welcome St Nicholas' Church, Burton, in conjunction with the neighbouring parish of St Michael's Church, Shotwick, is seeking to appoint a part-time priest.
+We envisage that the role will be based on 0.6 of a full-time position .
+The successful applicant will be supported in true partnership by an experienced team of lay readers and PCC members in providing worship, pastoral care and evangelism across the parish.
+We have an active and lively church membership and we seek to cater for all those who want to know God and experience the presence of the Lord in their lives.